-Her mom forced her into acting when she was 6 years old and while there are probably many factors that played into that decision, one of the main ones was financial.
+While there were probably many factors that played into that decision, the choice was largely financial.

-Her family had little money as she was growing up and while she believes this motivation played a role in her success as an actress, she's become resentful of the experience.
+Her family had little money as she was growing up and while she believes this motivation played a role in her success, she's become resentful of the experience.

 “I resent my career in a lot of ways.
 I feel so unfulfilled by the roles that I played and felt like it was the most just cheesy, embarrassing [experience],” she said.

-Much like how some athletes view going pro as the only way to provide for their family, her mom thought the same thing and Jennette became the family's breadwinner by age 11.
+Much like how some athletes view going pro as the only way to provide for their family, her mom thought the same thing about acting and Jennette became the family's breadwinner by age 11.

 However, at this same time, her eating disorder began.